 As we mentioned above, you can introduce solids when your baby is about six months old.
 Here are some signs that they’re developmentally ready:

-- Sit up with support
+- Sits up with support

 - Controls head movements